awesometic/docker-h5ai/README.md

 ### Basic usage

-This is how it can be a service.
+This is how it can be a service, in the other word, a container.

-Since this is the examples, these use the '--rm' option to remove the container when you terminate the interactive session.

 You can run it using the following command.